ehForwarderBot/efb-telegram-master/readme_translations/ja_JP.mo.rst

-   info - Display information of the current Telegram chat. chat - Generate a chat head. extra - Access additional features from Slave Channels. update_info - Update the group name and profile picture. react - Send a reaction to a message, or show a list of reactors.
+   info - Display information of the current Telegram chat. chat - Generate a chat head. extra - Access additional features from Slave Channels. update_info - Update info of linked Telegram group. react - Send a reaction to a message, or show a list of reactors.

 注釈: In case of multiple admins are assigned, they may all send